Man admits killing young brothers in hit-and-run days after prison release

 He said: “The mitigation I am likely to put forward is the plea.”

-The victims’ mother, Louise Platt-May, paid tribute to her sons after the crash, describing them as “amazing” and “cheeky” boys who will “be deeply missed”.
+The victims’ mother, Louise Platt-May, paid tribute to her sons after the collision, describing them as “amazing” and “cheeky” boys who will “be deeply missed”.

 She said: “Casper was a cheeky little boy, always getting into trouble and driving his brothers crazy.